mougiakouel/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

 Click :guilabel:`OK` and you've created a new feature!

 Remember, if you've made a mistake while digitizing a feature, you can always edit it after you're done creating it.
-After you've made a mistake, continue digitizing until you're done creating the feature as above.
+If you've made a mistake, continue digitizing until you're done creating the feature as above.
 Then select the feature with the :guilabel:`Select Single Feature` tool: